 If we had based our early cigar purchases solely on the reviews in Cigar Aficionado, we may never have started smoking cigars.
 All their highly rated cigars seem to be nicotine powerhouses with the potential to level any newbie cigar smoker.
-To understand why this is so, we must remember that the reviewers at Cigar Aficionado smoke cigars all day and night and have built up a tremendous tolerance to nicotine.
+To understand why this is so, we must remember that the reviewers at Cigar Aficionado smoke cigars all day and night, and have built up a tolerance to nicotine.
 Additionally, strong tobacco tends to have a more intense flavor and today’s cigar makers are pushing the envelope on both these fronts.
 There now seems to be a competition among cigar makers to create the strongest, most flavorful cigars possible.
-This has resulted in cigars of extraordinary flavor but of unprecedented strength (nicotine levels).
-Seasoned cigar smokers can appreciate this level of cigar making and the resultant positive reviews reflect this appreciation.
-But smoking super strong cigars on a regular basis can sometimes feel like work.
+This has resulted in cigars of extraordinary flavor, but of unprecedented strength (nicotine levels).
+Seasoned cigar smokers can appreciate this level of cigar making, and the resultant positive reviews reflect this appreciation.
+But smoking super strong cigars can sometimes feel like work.

-All of us have different cigar smoking tastes but we all smoke cigars for the same reason: to give us pleasure.
-Some consider being challenged by strong but flavorful cigars to be pleasurable.
+All of us have different cigar smoking tastes, but we all smoke cigars for the same reason: to give us pleasure.
+But smoking strong cigars is part of being an aficionado.
 We seek out highly rated cigars and smoke them in an analytical fashion, taking mental notes of flavor characteristics and construction quality.
-These are the kinds of smokers who benefit the most from the Cigar Aficionado ratings as we look forward to discovering new cigars of extraordinary flavor.
-But smoking an overly strong cigar can make us feel…well…awful.
-Sometimes it’s simply dizziness upon standing, while other times a strong cigar can make us feel nauseous and exhausted.
+These are the kinds of smokers who benefit the most from the Cigar Aficionado ratings, as we look forward to discovering new cigars of extraordinary flavor.
+But smoking a powerhouse cigar can make us feel…well…awful.
 Yet we come back to these powerhouse cigars time and time again.
 Are we gluttons for punishment?
 I don’t think so.
 We are just adventurous cigar lovers looking for a new experience.
 Sometimes there is a small price to pay for being on the cutting edge of cigar trends.

 Benjamin Franklin recommends that we experience everything in moderation.
 He was sure on to something.
 Smoking strong cigars can be stimulating but there is also a time for sitting back and relaxing with a cigar in hand.
 Luckily, mild cigars have also benefited from advances in cigar making and these cigars are no longer mild at the expense of flavor.
 Sometimes it’s simply nice to smoke for pleasure, rather than for the experience.
 Yet mild cigars never seem to get their due.
 They rarely rate well, if rated at all, and bloggers tend to gravitate towards the stronger, cutting edge cigars.